 Common Security and Defence Policy (CSDP)

-The ESDP (European Security and Defence Policy) was created by the decision of the European Council of Cologne in 1999, whereas the following year, the Nice European Council decided to establish the civil- military bodies of the ESDP.
-After the coming into force of the Lisbon Treaty on 01 December 2009, come to force, ESDP was renamed to CSDP.
+The ESDP (European Security and Defense Policy) was set up by a decision of the European Council in 1999, whilst the following year the European Council decided to set up the ESDP politico - military bodies.
+With the entry into force of the Lisbon Treaty on the 1st of December 2009, the ESDP was renamed to CSDP.

-The EU has gradually developed the necessary military and civilian capabilities in order to be able to respond in a comprehensive manner to crisis management in third states / regions.
-These capabilities consist of Member-States’ contributions.
-The civilian CSDP Missions deal with, inter alia, rule of law, public administration, development of police capabilities and security sector reform.
+The EU seeks to develop the necessary military and civilian capabilities, in order to respond in a comprehensive manner to crisis management in third countries/ regions.
+These capabilities consist of contributions from Member States.
+The civilian missions of the CSDP concern, inter alia, missions in the fields of strengthening rule of law, public administration, development of police capabilities, reform of the security sector, etc.

 Permanent Structured Cooperation (PESCO)

 The Treaty of Lisbon adopted provisions that expand and strengthen the possibility of cooperation between Member States in the field of defense.
 In this context the possibility to institutionalize a "Permanent Structured Cooperation emerged.
 Consultations on the establishment of a Permanent Structured Cooperation (PESCO) commenced upon the initiative of Germany and France and was supported by Italy and Spain.
 PESCO was established in December 2017 by a relevant Council decision and includes 25 participating Member States (Malta, Denmark and the United Kingdom do not participate).

 PESCO is a concrete policy framework that is part of the Implementation Plan of the EU Global Strategy.
 In particular, PESCO aims to:

 In this context and always based on our capabilities as a State, we participate in programs based on: